South Coast railway line, New South Wales: Description of route

 A Kiama service waiting to depart from Platform 12 at Sydney Central.
 Despite the destination of "Bomaderry", the train terminates at Kiama and passengers must change for a diesel-powered train to Nowra.

 The Illawarra line commences at the Illawarra Junction just south of Redfern station.
 Here, a dive-under allows inter-city services from the Illawarra line to cross underneath the main suburban railway lines to access Sydney Terminal.
 From the Illawarra junction, four tracks head south through the stations of Erskineville and St Peters to Sydenham.
 Immediately north of Erskineville, the Illawarra lines are connected to the Illawarra Relief Lines which emerge from underground.
 These lines form the Eastern Suburbs line which opened in 1979.
 Heading south from Erskineville, the easternmost pair of tracks are the Up and Down Illawarra lines which usually carry the T4 Illawarra Line passenger services.

-The westernmost pair of tracks are the Up and Down Illawarra local tracks which usually carry T3 Bankstown Line services and T8 Airport & South Line express trains operating via Sydenham.
+The westernmost pair of tracks are the Up and Down Illawarra local tracks which are used by T8 Airport & South Line services.
 To the west of the four tracks between Erskineville and Sydenham there is a reservation for a further pair of tracks with partially constructed platforms at Erskineville and St Peters stations.

-At Sydenham, six platforms are provided, with T3 Bankstown Line services generally using the westernmost pair (platforms 1 and 2), T8 Airport & South Line peak hour services using the inner pair (platforms 3 and 4) and T4 Illawarra Line services using the easternmost pair of platforms (platforms 5 and 6).
+At Sydenham, six platforms are provided, though only four are part of the South Coast railway, with M1 Metro North West & Bankstown Line services using the westernmost pair (platforms 1 and 2), following their conversion to rapid transit in 2024.
+T8 Airport & South Line services using the inner pair (platforms 3 and 4) and T4 Illawarra Line services using the easternmost pair of platforms (platforms 5 and 6).
 South of Sydenham, the Bankstown railway line branches off in a westwards direction.
 The Botany Goods Line crosses over the Illawarra line via a flyover.
 The line then reaches Tempe station, before crossing the Cooks River.